How To Avoid Falling Victim To Predatory Loans

 • Licensed lender.
 Reputable lenders typically display their lending license for potential clients to see.
 If you’re meeting with a lender in their office, you may see their license framed and displayed on a wall.
 If you’re working with an online lender, look for their license information on their website.
 It might be on their About page, Legal page, or FAQ page.

 • Answering your questions.
-When you have questions about a lender’s loan options, terminology in the loan agreement, or general lending questions, a reputable lender will take the time to answer them and help you understand the process.
+When you have questions about a lender’s personal loan options, terminology in the loan agreement, or general lending questions, a reputable lender will take the time to answer them and help you understand the process.

 • Competitive interest rates.
 Generally, lenders offer a range of rates based on the creditworthiness of each applicant.
 But they will be competitive with other lenders making the same types of loans.
+You can use an online personal loan calculator to get an idea of how much you might qualify for.

 • Realistic offers.
-A lender that has your best interest in mind will do what they can to approve you for a loan that you can afford, not one that you will be at risk of defaulting on.
+A lender that has your best interests in mind will do what they can to approve you for a loan that you can afford, not one that you will be at risk of defaulting on.
 A happy client could mean referrals to other potential clients, and that is generally something a lender strives for.

-What Can Be Done if You Are a Victim of a Predatory Loan?
+What Can Be Done If You Are a Victim of a Predatory Loan?

 One of the first things you can do if you believe you’re a victim of predatory lending is submit a complaint with the Consumer Financial Protection Bureau (CFPB).
 The bureau will send the complaint to the lending company and work to resolve the issue.
 The lending company communicates with both the client and the CFPB about the complaint, generally within 15 days with a final response in 60 days.